That’s right there is an equation for anxiety.

 We can all develop our coping skills just by adding more to our list, these are three ways that through research proves to calm our nervous system.

-I’m sure we have all been told “just snap out of it”, but our brain has had thousands of years to develop its own effective way to keep us safe, it is not just going to allow us to overcome this system.
-We need to practice switching off the response when we are calm, over and over so that it becomes second nature and we can then use it in an anxious event.
+We have all heard it- just snap out of it, but our brain has had thousands of years to develop its own effective way to keep us safe, it is not just going to allow us to overcome this system.
+This is a technique we must learn.
+We need to practice switching off the response when we are calm, over and over so that it becomes second nature and we can then use it as part of our coping skills in an anxious event.

 - Practice mindfulness

-Why is this relevant?
-After practising mindfulness for some time, you start to recognise when your automatic survival response is occurring.
-You learn to notice the sensations and thoughts come up in your mind and body.
-You also learn to separate yourself from this, becoming a passive observer, able to come back to the present moment at any time.
-You now get to decide how to respond rather than being a slave to your fight-or-flight response.
+With time, we can start to recognise when our automatic survival response occurs.
+We will learn to notice the sensations and thoughts come up in your mind and body.
+Further to this, we can learn to separate ourselves, becoming a passive observer, able to come back to the present moment at any time.
+We can then decide how to respond rather than being a slave to our fight-or-flight response- we make better decisions and make them not directly from our ego.

-For example, imagine you are in a social situation, you have just said something and the person opposite you frowns.
-Your brain switches on the fight-or-flight, emotions flood your body, thoughts occur including “they don’t like me”, “I said something wrong”.
-Suddenly you want to run away, stop speaking, or even respond with cruelty.
-The reality is that there are many, many possible reasons for their frown, the majority of which have nothing to do with you or your comment.
-However, your brain doesn’t care about that.
-It has sensed danger and has prepared you to survive.
+For example, imagine you are in a social situation, you have just said something and the person opposite you doesn’t agree.
+Your brain will switch on the fight-or-flight, emotions will flood your body, thoughts occur including “they don’t like me”, “I said something wrong”.
+Then you will want to run away, stop speaking, become paranoid or even respond with cruelty.
+The reality is that there are many, many possible reasons that they don’t agree, the majority of which have nothing to do with you or your comment.
+However, your brain hasn’t rationalised it, has sensed danger and has prepared you to survive.

 - Remind yourself that you are safe

 Over time the head-heart shift will occur.
-This means that it will go from something you can know in your head when calm, to something you believe in your heart at any time, even when stressed.
+This means that it will go from something you can know in your head when calm, to something you believe in your heart at any time, even when stressed- thus reducing our anxiety.

-There are of course many more ways you can expand your coping skills toolkit- such as listening to podcasts or reading books.
+There are of course many more ways you can expand your coping skills toolkit- such as educating ourselves by listening to podcasts or reading books.